vmware-tanzu/community-edition/docs/site/content/docs/latest/_index.md

 ## Who should use Tanzu Community Edition

-- Aspiring and experienced **cloud native practitioners** looking to build new cloud native skills
+- Aspiring and experienced **cloud native practitioners** (including **operators**, **DevOps**, and **developers**) looking to build new cloud native skills
-- Skilled cloud native practitioners, for example, **developers**, looking for a free K8s distro to use in their self-supported environment
+- Skilled **cloud native practitioners** looking for a free Kubernetes-based application platform to use in their self-supported environment
-- **Platform Engineers** and **IT Operations**
+- **Platform and IT infrastructure operators** as well as **Site Reliabilty Engineers** looking to provide and manage container infrastructure for their internal users or customers in self-supported environments
-- Cloud native ecosystem participants, for example, **independent software vendors** looking to build their businesses around platform-adjacent opportunities
+- **Cloud native ecosystem participants**, for example, **independent software vendors** looking to build their businesses around platform-adjacent opportunities